-There were no performance-based or market-based vesting condition options granted during the three months ended February 28, 2014 and 2013.
+There were no performance-based or market-based vesting condition options granted during the three and nine months ended August 31, 2014 and August 31, 2013.

-Stock option activity for options with performance-based and market-based conditions for the three months ended February 28, 2014, was as follows:
+Stock option activity for options with performance-based and market-based vesting conditions for the nine months ended August 31, 2014, was as follows:

-Options Weighted Average Exercise Price Weighted Average Remaining Contractual Life (Years) Aggregate Intrinsic Value
+Shares Weighted Average Exercise Price Weighted Average Remaining Contractual Life (Years) Aggregate Intrinsic Value

-Outstanding at November 30, 2013 640,000 \$ 1.74 7.83 \$ 70,000
+Outstanding at November 30, 2013 640,000 \$ 1.74 7.83 Value \$ 70,000

 Granted

-Exercised -
+Exercised

-Expired/forfeited (600,000) 1.72
+Expired/forfeited (640,000) 1.74

-Outstanding at February 28, 2014 40,000 \$ 2.05 5.01 \$ 9,200
+Outstanding at August 31, 2014

-Exercisable at February 28, 2014
+Exercisable at August 31, 2014

 As of fiscal year ended November 30, 2013, the Company had 213,334 options outstanding that begin to vest based on the achievement of certain share prices of the Company's common stock at certain future dates.
 For market-based vesting condition options, accounting principles do not require that the market condition be met in order for the compensation cost to be recognized.
 Fair value of these options has been determined using a binomial model and is being recognized over the requisite service period, regardless if the market condition will be met.
-During the quarter ended February 28, 2014, 200,000 options were forfeited as certain market conditions were not met by the end of the requisite service period.
-As of February 28, 2014 there was approximately \$6,800 of total unrecognized compensation cost related to the non-vested market-based vesting condition options.
+During fiscal 2014, 213,334 options were forfeited as certain market conditions were not met by the end of the requisite service period.
+As of August 31, 2014 there was \$0 of total unrecognized compensation cost related to the non-vested market-based vesting condition options.

 As of fiscal year ended November 30, 2013, the Company had 426,666 options outstanding that require certain performance targets to be met before vesting can occur.
-During the quarter ended February 28, 2014, 400,000 options were forfeited as certain performance targets were not met by the end of the requisite service period.
-Management has deemed the performance targets for the remaining 26,666 options to be improbable as of February 28, 2014 and thus no compensation cost has been recognized to date.
-The Company will reevaluate the probability of achieving these targets on a quarterly basis, and adjust compensation expense accordingly.
-As of February 28, 2014, there was approximately \$44,000 of total unrecognized compensation cost related to the non-vested performance-based vesting condition options.
-If the performance conditions are not achieved by a certain date as specified in each option agreement, no compensation expense associated with these performance based options will be recognized.
+During fiscal 2014, 426,666 options were forfeited as certain performance targets were not met by the end of the requisite service period.
+As of August 31, 2014, there was \$0 of total unrecognized compensation cost related to the non-vested performance-based vesting condition options.
+Since the performance conditions were not achieved by a certain date as specified in each option agreement, no compensation expense associated with these performance based options was recognized.